magenta/magenta/magenta/models/nsynth/README.md

 # Generation

-The most straightforward way to create your own sounds with nsynth is to generate sounds directly from .wav files without altering the embeddings.
+The most straightforward way to create your own sounds with NSynth is to generate sounds directly from .wav files without altering the embeddings.
 You can do this for sounds of any length as long as you set the `sample_length` high enough.
 Keep in mind the wavenet decoder works at 16kHz.
 The script below will